sergioiglesias1/bank-campaign-predictor/README.md

-# Bank Marketing Predictions 2025
+# Predictions on a Bank Campaign

 This project applies machine learning techniques to predict whether a client will subscribe to a bank term deposit after a marketing call, using the **UCI Bank Marketing Dataset**.